Tuition Fee and Maintenance Loans

 A Postgraduate Loan can help with course fees and living costs while you study a postgraduate master’s course.
 You have to repay your Postgraduate Loan at the same time as any other student loans you have.
 You’ll be charged interest from the day you get the first payment.
 You can also get extra support if you have a disability.

-If your course starts on or after 1 August 2020, you can borrow up to £11,222.
+For students commencing studies from September 2022, a loan of up to £11,836 is available.
 The total amount requested will be paid to you evenly over the length of your course.

 For further details, please visit https://www.gov.uk/postgraduate-loan